VerisimilitudeX/How-Much-TV/README.md

 # How-Much-TV
-calculates how long the user spends siting in front of a tv
+A simple calculator that finds the amount of time a user sits in front of their TV.